vitabene/Questioner/readme.md

-###Questioner - A simple extension for useful introspective questions
+###Remindrr - A simple extension for useful questions and reminders

 ##Question examples
 Productivity